Moussa-Mikhail/thesis_code/README.md

 Python code used to simulate orbits near Lagrange points.

-## Installation
+## Installation of GUI
+This GUI is an application to make using simulation.py more user friendly.

 Go to Releases and download the latest release.
-No further action is needed to run the application.
+It is made for 64 bit Windows, and may not work on other OS's or 32 bit systems.
+The executable's large size is due to the fact that it contains all of its dependencies.
+This means that no further installation is required after downloading it.

 ## Installation of source code